Updates for Existing Adminsoft Users

 Automated Updates

-With the release of our 2012 version, the mechanism for updating our software has changed.
-The software is now updated automatically from a special area of our website (that is accessed directly by the software).
+The software is updated automatically from a special area of our website (that is accessed directly by the software).
 This can even be done while other people are using the software - although they will understandably need to exit out of the software, and go back into it, in order to run the newly updated version.

-The 2012 version of the software will quickly check for updates once per day - on the first time that a user with "Administrator" privileges signs into the software.
-This administrator may notice a slight delay of 1-2 seconds, and will either receive a message saying that the software is up-to-date, or one advising that a new version has been downloaded and asking for approval to install it.
-For users who do not have Adminsoft "Administrator" privileges (and on subsequent sign-on by administrators that day), the software will not check for updates, and no associated messages will be displayed.
+Permissions for running software updates are controlled through the normal software security settings (see the "Tools > Administrator > Security > Rights & Users" menu option).
+The software will quickly check for updates once per day - on the first time that a user with "Software Updates (Help Menu)" privileges signs into the software.
+This user may notice a slight delay of 1-2 seconds, and will either receive a message saying that the software is up-to-date, or one advising that a new version has been downloaded and asking for approval to install it.
+For users who do not have this security privilege (and on subsequent sign-ons that day by those that do), the software will not check for updates, and no associated messages will be displayed.

-We plan to normally publish new versions once per month.
-This will be roughly in the middle of each month, which tends to be quieter for most users in terms of their billing activity.
+Ordinarily we will publish new versions once per month.
+(Over 2017 & 2018 we left most users running our 2016 version, while we were doing massive high-impact development, to work around a change in the way Windows 10 writes data to network drives.)
+We try to publish updates roughly in the middle of each month, which tends to be quieter for most users in terms of their billing activity.
 It also lets our test sites (and we ourselves) run final testing on the new version (using our own live data for real), before rolling it out to all other users.
 However, because the process is quite quick, we have implemented daily checks for updates, in case we ever need to urgently roll out a new version of a particular module to all sites that run it.
 Updates are modular and have been compressed (using 7-Zip), to minimize Internet band-width.
-The software will only download and install those program files (modules) that have been changed (and which you are licensed to use).
+The software will download and install only those program files (modules) that have been updated (and which you are licensed to use).

 Version History Notes